Understanding 3-Way Reconciliation in Law Firms

 Client Ledgers: Individual records for each client, tracking funds received, disbursements made, and current balances.

 The goal?
 To verify that these three elements are in harmony, with no discrepancies or unexplained variances.
-It's a financial trifecta that, when balanced, demonstrates your firm's commitment to ethical trust account management and IOLTA compliance.
+It’s a financial trifecta that, when balanced, demonstrates your firm’s commitment to ethical trust account management and IOLTA compliance.
+Reconciling trust accounts involves comparing the trust ledger, client ledger, and trust account bank statements, ensuring regular and timely reconciliation for compliance and transparency.

 Question: Why can't we just reconcile the bank statement with our internal records?
 Isn't that enough?
 Answer: While two-way reconciliation (bank statement vs. trust ledger) is a start, it falls short of capturing the full picture.
 Three way reconciliation adds the critical dimension of individual client ledgers, ensuring that not only is your overall trust balance correct, but that each client's funds are accurately accounted for.
 This granular level of detail is essential for detecting errors, preventing commingling of funds, and maintaining the ethical standards demanded by bar associations and regulatory bodies.